loopbackio/loopback-next/docs/site/Examples.md

   soap-calculator: An example on how to integrate SOAP web services.
   express-composition: A simple Express application that uses LoopBack 4 REST API.
   greeter-extension: An example showing how to implement the extension point/extension pattern.
+  greeting-app: An example showing how to compose an application from component and controllers, interceptors, and observers.
   lb3-application: An example LoopBack 3 application mounted in a LoopBack 4 project.
 ```